tmfc/heynote/docs/index.md

-⌘ + Enter           Add new block below the current block ⌥ + Enter           Add new block before the current block ⌘ + Shift + Enter   Add new block at the end of the buffer ⌥ + Shift + Enter   Add new block at the start of the buffer ⌘ + ⌥ + Enter       Split the current block at cursor position ⌘ + L               Change block language
+⌘ + Enter           Add new block below the current block ⌥ + Enter           Add new block before the current block ⌘ + Shift + Enter   Add new block at the end of the buffer ⌘ + Shift + V       Add new block at the end of the buffer and paste content ⌥ + Shift + Enter   Add new block at the start of the buffer ⌘ + ⌥ + Enter       Split the current block at cursor position ⌘ + L               Change block language